Regaining Control: 5 Tips to Calm Obsessive OCD Thoughts

 Exercise is proven to help boost your mental health.
 Plus, a change of scenery can do wonders for you.
 Go for a walk outside and enjoy nature and the outdoors.
 Getting your body moving and being outside will not only put you in a better mood, but it will also help take your mind off of those OCD and obsessive thoughts.

 So often as an OCD therapist I hear so many really struggling with self kindness.
-We as humans really tend to he hard on ourselves however for the OCD sufferer this harshness just makes everything so much worse.
-In OCD treatment we start to acknowledge that we are really going through a hard time and start to learn to take steps to be kind to ourselves, and our overall mood can really improve.
+We as humans really tend to be hard on ourselves; however, for the OCD sufferer, this harshness just makes everything so much worse.
+In OCD treatment, we start to acknowledge that we are really going through a hard time and start to learn to take steps to be kind to ourselves, and our overall mood can really improve.
 How can we work towards self compassion?
-When we hear that critical voice we can pause and say this is really hard right now.
+When we hear that critical voice, we can pause and say this is really hard right now.
 Self compassion takes practice and working toward being kinder towards ourselves in a great step in OCD treatment

 4. Practice Mindfulness Techniques